2024ashikul/uniCodeEditor/readme.md

 # CSLab: The Collaborative Coding Lab

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)](https://reactjs.org/)
 [![Express.js](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)](https://expressjs.com/)
 [![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)](https://nodejs.org/)

 **CSLab** is a full-featured, web-based coding laboratory designed for Computer Science students and educators.
-It provides a comprehensive platform for lessons, assignments, real-time collaboration, and assessments, all within a secure and controlled environment.
+It offers a unified platform for lessons, assignments, real-time collaboration, and assessments, all within a secure and controlled environment.

+**The Problem:**
+In both physical and virtual computer science labs, students and educators often rely on a variety of disconnected tools.
+Lab computers frequently lack persistent configurations, leading to setup issues and inefficiencies.
+Many commercial solutions are costly, making them inaccessible to a wider audience.

+**The Solution:**
+CSLab creates a modern, robust, and cost-free laboratory experience by integrating essential tools into one platform:
+* Completely open-source — no licensing fees required.
+* Educators and lab assistants do not need proprietary software; they can deploy CSLab and configure it to their needs.
+* Seamless integration of features:
+  - **Assignments & Results** via Classroom.
+  - **Collaboration & Groups** for personal or academic projects.
+  - **Coding** with a built-in VS Code environment.
+  - **AI Assistance** using Gemini/ChatGPT.
+* Advanced plagiarism detection tools designed for educators.
+* Students can track their entire academic coding journey and export it as Git repositories or ZIP archives.
+* No more “my code won’t run” or complex environment setup — just start CSLab and begin learning immediately.

 ## ✨ Key Features